-In her proclomation, the Governor has issued a state of public health disaster emergency.
-At this time, there are no confirmed cases in Jackson County but there are now 614 cases in Iowa (as of 04/02/2020).
-Public gatherings of 10 or more are prohibited and social distancing is encouraged to stop or slow the spread of the virus.
+In her proclamation, the Governor has issued a state of public health disaster emergency.
+At this time, there are 3,604 confirmed cases in Jackson County and there are now 584,387 cases in Iowa (as of 12/07/2021).
+Social distancing and masks are encouraged to stop or slow the spread of the virus.

-The state of disaster in place until at least April 16.
+The state of disaster is in place until at least December 12, 2021.

-Click or tap here to read the full proclamation.
+Click or tap here to read the most recent proclamation.

 TRUSTED INFORMATION SOURCES